gpitsilis/hate-speech/README.txt

 <user_id>,<label>,<ratio value>
 The acceptable values for the <label> field are: “none”, “racism” or “sexism”.

 The contents of the above file can be generated out from the existing data files.
-The following helper scripts running in the linux shell prompt, ( requite the q text toolkit to be installed ) can used for that:
+The following helper scripts running in the linux shell prompt, ( requite the q text toolkit to be installed ) can used for that purpose:

 $ cat tweets_hate_speech_none.csv tweets_hate_speech_sexism.csv tweets_hate_speech_racism.csv > tweets_hate_speech.csv